 Training & Development

+Prior to founding enuma/nation, he was Director of Training and Documentation at Thomson Reuters.
 He has a track record in delivering learning for land administration technologies including pro-poor land tools and is a guest lecturer at ITC, Enschede and TUM, Munich.
 He has worked as a business analyst and project manager on land administration projects in Nigeria, Uganda and Zambia.
 Nigel holds an MSc. in Land Resource Management and is based in London.